Remote Blood Oxygen Estimation From Videos Using Neural Networks: Experimental Results

 \subsection{Ablation Studies}

 To justify the use of nonlinear channel combinations and convolutional layers for temporal feature extraction in our proposed models, we conduct two ablation studies comparing the performance of these model components to other generic ones.
 We focus on the PU case to avoid the uncontrolled impact of such factors as skin tone and hair.
 In the first ablation study, we compare nonlinear to linear channel combination.
 We create a variant of Model 1 with only a single linear channel combination layer with no activation function and repeat the leave-one-participant-out experiments.

 In the second study, we compare the performance of using convolutional layers for temporal feature extraction to using fully-connected dense layers.
 We create this second variant of Model 1 and repeat leave-one-participant-out experiments.

-{Table~\ref{tab:ablation table} presents the medians and IQRs specified for numerical comparison of the ablation study.
-First, we compare the first and the third rows in Table~\ref{tab:ablation table} for ablation study 1.
+{TABLE~\ref{tab:ablation table} presents the medians and IQRs specified for numerical comparison of the ablation study.
+First, we compare the first and the third rows in TABLE~\ref{tab:ablation table} for ablation study 1.
 Our proposed Model~1 achieves a better correlation with a median of 0.46 and IQR of 0.36 and a better RMSE with a median of 2.32 and IQR of 0.87 than its linear channel combination variant.
 Besides, Model~1 achieves a comparable MAE with a better median of 1.97 but a wider IQR of 0.80.
 The overall better performance of Model~1 suggests the necessity of using the nonlinear channel combination method.
-Second, in ablation study 2, we compare the second and the third rows in Table~\ref{tab:ablation table}.
+Second, in ablation study 2, we compare the second and the third rows in TABLE~\ref{tab:ablation table}.
 We observe that Model~1 outperforms its second variant with fully connected layers for feature extraction with better medians in terms of correlation (0.46 vs. 0.41), MAE (1.97 vs. 2.29), and RMSE (2.32 vs. 2.66), and narrower IQR of correlation.
 This suggests that convolutional layers are better than fully connected layers for temporal feature extraction.}

-\section{Discussion}
+\section{{Discussion}}